zedlopez/inf7/README.md

   test       Test an extension
-  clean      Clean a project's build output census     Take extension census
+  clean      Clean a project's build output census     Take extension census update     Update project's extensions from those in config
 ```

 You can also ask for help on any of the subcommands. ``--help`` must come _after_ the subcommand.